jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 {% endif %}{% endverbatim %}
 ```

-And yeah! that's pretty much it!
+And yeah!
+That's pretty much it!
 Now you have a functional blog skeleton ready for production.
 With the essential knowledge about Sculpin that allows you to extend the skeleton, customize it and even build your own from scratch.

 # Closing thoughts

 You can already start using the provided skeleton, host the output content and you're good to go.
-However in the next part I'll show you how to use Gulp to manage your assets and most importantly, push your code to your github page right from your Sculpin project.
+However, in the next part I'll show you how to use Gulp to manage your assets and most importantly, push your code to your Github page right from your Sculpin project.